darknoon/AssetCatalogTinkerer/README.md

 ## Asset Catalog Tinkerer

-Asset Catalog Tinkerer lets you open asset catalog files (`.car`) and view the images that they contain.
-You can also copy and export individual images out or export all images from an asset catalog.
+Asset Catalog Tinkerer lets you open asset catalog files (`.car`) and view the images and colors that they contain.
+You can also copy and export individual assets out or export all assets from an asset catalog.

 [⬇ Download and contribute with any amount on Gumroad](https://insidegui.gumroad.com/l/AssetCatalogTinkerer)